GoogleChrome/web.dev/src/site/content/en/blog/optimize-lcp/index.md

 +   [Block-level](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) elements
     containing text nodes or other inline-level text elements

-The time it takes to load these elements if rendered above-the-fold, including blocking resources such as JavaScript and CSS, will have a direct effect on LCP.
+The time it takes to load these elements if rendered above-the-fold will have a direct effect on LCP.
 There are a few ways to ensure these files are loaded as fast as possible:

 +   Optimize and compress images
 +   Preload important resources